 ARTH 390.
 Art Historical Methods.
 4 Hours.

-Semester course; 2 lecture and 2 research hours.
+Semester course; 4 seminar and/or research hours (3 seminar and 1 research).
 4 credits.
 Prerequisite: ARTH 292 with a minimum grade of C. Enrollment is restricted to art history majors.
 Course provides students with an overview of the history of art history through a chronological survey of key methods of analysis that have defined the discipline from its beginnings to the present.
 Students develop critical thinking and writing skills specific to art history through written assignments and discussion of readings.
 Students will produce an extended research project that culminates in a formal presentation and research paper.

 ARTH 391.
 Special Topics.
 1-3 Hours.